Merangin Regency

 Merangin Regency is a regency (kabupaten) of Jambi Province on the island of Sumatra, Indonesia.
 It was created on 4 October 1999 by the division of the former Sarolangun Bangko Regency into a new Sarolangun Regency in the east and this Merangin Regency in the west.
-The regency covers an area of 7,679.0 km^{2}, and had a population of 333,206 at the 2010 census and 354,052 at the 2020 census; the official estimate as at mid 2024 was 373,409 - comprising 189,365 males and 184,044 females.
+The regency covers an area of 7,544.24 km^{2}, and had a population of 333,206 at the 2010 census and 354,052 at the 2020 census; the official estimate as of mid 2025 was 378,357 (comprising 189,365 males and 184,044 females in 2024).
 The administrative capital is the town of Bangko.

 Borders

 Geographically, Merangin Regency lies between 101032’39” – 102038’35” east longitude, and 1039’23” – 2046’9” south longitude.
-Merangin borders on Bungo Regency on the north side, Tebo Regency to the northeast, Sarolangun Regency on the east side, Lebong Regency (in Bengkulu Province) on the south side and Kerinci Regency on the west side.
+Merangin Regency borders on Bungo Regency on the north side, Tebo Regency to the northeast, Sarolangun Regency on the east side, Lebong Regency (in Bengkulu Province) on the south side and Kerinci Regency on the west side.

 Administrative districts

-Merangin Regency is divided into twenty-four districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+Merangin Regency is divided into twenty-four districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid 2025.
+For ease of reference, these are grouped into three geographical sectors, which have no administrative significance.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 205 rural desa and 10 urban kelurahan), and its post code.